 CSIRO has conducted a study revealing Hotspot Shield to collect and sell their users’ information to advertisers.
 The service is free which means it’s already partnered with third-party advertising companies that allow it to remain free.

-5. Allows TOR but has Limited Tunneling Protocols and No Kill Switch
+5. Allows TOR but has Limited Tunneling Protocols and Limited Kill Switch Feature

 A lot of VPN providers today use different tunneling protocols.
 Each protocol is a lot better at doing one thing over another; some favor speed over security and vice versa.